17 different things to do on the Sunshine Coast

 Ah, the Sunshine Coast.
-Will its charms never end?
 Just when it feels like every nook and cranny has been thoroughly explored, it tosses up yet another treasure trove of goodies to sift through.

-Because everyone can use a hot tip, or two, here are our suggestions for things you may also like past the obvious things to do on the Sunshine Coast.
+Here are our suggestions for things you may also like outside of the obvious things to do on the Sunshine Coast.

 If you’ve done: Sunshine Beach